muquit/clip-httpd/README.md

 ## History

-My desktop is a Mac, but I use [iTerm2](https://iterm2.com/), [mosh](https://mosh.org/), [tmux](https://github.com/tmux/tmux/wiki) to connect to various remote machines and need to copy text from them, even from dumb terminals.

-I had issues with clipboard functionality when mixing iTerm2, tmux, vim/nvim, OSC52, etc. clip-httpd works flawlessly for me.
+My desktop is a Mac, but I use [iTerm2](https://iterm2.com/), [mosh](https://mosh.org/), and [tmux](https://github.com/tmux/tmux/wiki) to connect to various remote machines and frequently need to copy text from them, even from dumb terminals.
+I encountered issues with clipboard functionality when mixing iTerm2, tmux, vim/nvim, and OSC52, but clip-httpd works flawlessly for me.

-The server runs on my Mac and allows me to copy text or content of large text file to the Mac clipboard.
-Especially for text files, it is certainly much simpler than starting a scp session to copy a file.
-On MacOS, to copy content from clipboard to a file, I just run
+The server runs on my Mac and allows me to copy text or the contents of large text files directly to the Mac clipboard.
+For text files especially, this is much simpler than starting an scp session to copy a file.
+On macOS , copying content from the clipboard to a file is as simple as running:

 ```bash
 pbpaste > file.txt
 ```

-It  works on Windows and Linux as well, because it uses the go module [clipboard](https://github.com/atotto/clipboard) for copying text to clipboard which supports Mac, Windows and Linux.
-However, custom clipboard copy command can be specified with `-copy-command` flag.
+The server is cross-platform and runs on any system [Go](https://go.dev/) can compile to.
+It uses the [Go](https://go.dev/) module [clipboard](https://github.com/atotto/clipboard) for copying text to the clipboard, which supports Mac, Windows, and Linux.
+However, a custom clipboard copy command can be specified with the `-copy-command` flag.

-I'm sure there are similar tools with many features that exist, but my need is simple and it is serving me well.

-Hope you would find it usefull as well.

 ## Usage
 ```